Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-lxpA6PIJEbo.md

 # [February 23rd, 2021 Livestream](../2021-02-23.md)
 ## Q&A: Will Foundations be falling down from non-supported beams?
 https://www.youtube.com/watch?v=lxpA6PIJEbo
-This question was possibly duplicated with a more recent answer: [May 11th, 2021 Livestream Q&A: Will non-floating structures ever be a thing?](./yt-xu7EL-x1qVE.md) [https://www.youtube.com/watch?v=xu7EL-x1qVE](https://www.youtube.com/watch?v=xu7EL-x1qVE)
+This question was possibly duplicated with a more recent answer: [June 29th, 2021 Livestream Q&A: Will we always have sky factories or will we need to figure out how to build on the ground?](./yt-WiDZuigYT2c.md) [https://www.youtube.com/watch?v=WiDZuigYT2c](https://www.youtube.com/watch?v=WiDZuigYT2c)

 ### Topics